Back to Articles

 Myth 1: "Sexual wellness products are only for single people"

-Myth 2: "Talking about sex is inappropriate"
+Myth 2: "Talking about sex openly is inappropriate or shameful"

 Myth 3: "Sexual desire should always be spontaneous"

-Myth 5: "Sexual wellness decreases with age"
+Myth 5: "Sexual wellness naturally declines with age"

-Myth 7: "Sexual health information isn't important"
+Myth 7: "Sexual health information isn't important for women in Sri Lanka"

 Tags